 So, the real reason that the forest can maintain itself without any assistance isn’t just compost, but composted leaves.
 So, what if the leaves never fell, and only the fruits were deposited on the soil?
 But that’s not Nature’s process – even evergreens shed the old leaves or needles every 2-3 years.
 To a homeowner, they’re the biggest nuisance, but the purpose is to create nutrition and immunity for the tree.
-Imagine the amount of nutrients and micronutrients it takes per year to sustain a tree of massive proportions.
+Imagine the number of nutrients and micronutrients it takes per year to sustain a tree of massive proportions.
 And all you’re trying to keep going well are some shallow rooted fruits, vegetables, and flowers.
 But a tree’s root system is wider than it’s canopy, and generally as deep as it is tall.
 It has access to important mineral deposits your garden inhabitants will never find, so how can they add that to your compost?
 And are you buying extra humus to make your compost a better soil amendment?
 If so, then it’s not the best compost after all.

 Though it just so happens that in the forest, a particular species, or small group of species, is sustained by the soil composition and available nutrition.
 Because their waste is also their food source, perfectly formulated to give them the balanced diet they require.
 Ashes to ashes, dust to dust, and all that.
-Even so, long established trees are always the best survivors of heat, drought, cold, and wet conditions because they are self-sustainable due the immense amount of sun energy they absorb, and the amount of nutrition they generate into their leaves from that massive root system.
+Even so, long-established trees are always the best survivors of heat, drought, cold, and wet conditions because they are self-sustainable due the immense amount of sun energy they absorb, and the amount of nutrition they generate into their leaves from that massive root system.

 Now consider that the leaves of most vegetable or flowering plants turn to mush when frost arrives.
 Tree leaves don’t.
 They just turn color, and fall to the ground.
 Obviously, they’re made of much tougher stuff.
 And then there is the fruits versus the leaves, which make up a good share of the food waste in the average compost pile.
 Yes, they contain elements that are important to soil fertility, but it was given to them thanks to what the roots and sun put into the leaves.
 Without those leaves, there would be no fruiting going on.
 And the fruits forming do not put any strain foliage maintenance or production.